• Skip to primary navigation

 Recommended Bat Books for Kids

 Learn more about these amazing mammals.
 Did you know bats are divided into two groups?
-Megabats and microbats and they each have their own characteristics and vary in diet and size.
+Megabats and microbats each have their own characteristics and vary in diet and size.

 Supplies needed for Fizzy Bat